By The Holy Post | Listen | 1h 20m

-SUMMARY: Although the podcast starts off a little goofy Phil Vischer along with Skye Jethani and Kaitlyn Schiess discuss the wholesale rejection of critical race theory by six southern Baptist presidents.
-The real meat though is in the interview ( where we recommend you start — skip to 43:19) with David Fitch who says that critical race theory, and all critical theories for that matter, are good diagnostic tools, but they must not be divorced from a Christian view of justice.
+SUMMARY: Although the podcast starts off a little goofy, Phil Vischer, Skye Jethani and Kaitlyn Schiess discuss the wholesale rejection of critical race theory in a meeting between six southern Baptist presidents.
+We recommend you skip to 43:19 where the interview with David Fitch begins.
+He maintains that critical race theory, and all critical theories for that matter, are good diagnostic tools, but they must not be divorced from a Christian view of justice.
 The interview provides a succinct, nuanced history of critical theory that does not throw the baby out with the bath water.

 More curated podcasts on critical race theory:

 Christian apologist Neil Shenvi and pastor of The Bridge Church (Brooklyn, NY) Rasool Berry debate the many definitions of critical race theory – what it is, what it isn’t, the nuances, and the sticking points.
-Shenvi and Berry role model what is it like to have a conversation with a fellow Christian, but disagree about aspects of a certain subject.
-Skip to 2:45 to get to the interview.Read more
+Shenvi and Berry role model what is it like to have a conversation with a fellow Christian, but disagree about…Read more

-In a vulnerable and nuanced discussion about race, critical race theory, politics, the church, and culture host Preston Sprinkle and Dr. Ed Uszynski talk about finding the “transcendent middle” while getting to the root of the problem on how some Christians approach CRT with a lack of empathy and theological understanding of justice .Read more
+In a vulnerable and nuanced discussion about CRT, politics, and the church, host Preston Sprinkle and Dr. Ed Uszynski discuss finding the “transcendent middle.”
+They also identify that the Christian approach to critical race theory (CRT) is often met with a lack of empathy and theological understanding of justice .
+Skip to the nine-minute mark…Read more